What Is the Full Form of PCB?

 Limitations of PCB

-The disadvantages of Printed Circuit Board are listed below.
+The disadvantages of the Printed Circuit Board are listed below.

 - Thermal shock strike

 - Few PCB surfaces are costly